bean-mhm/realbloom/USAGE.md

 An [aperture](https://en.wikipedia.org/wiki/Aperture) defines the shape of the hole through which light passes to reach the camera sensor.
 Because of light's wave-like properties, this causes a [diffraction](https://en.wikipedia.org/wiki/Diffraction) pattern to form, which affects every image captured by the camera.
 The diffraction pattern usually looks like a star with a halo, but it generally depends on the shape of the aperture.
 Diffraction is what makes stars have *the star shape*.

 Let's start by loading in an image that represents the geometric shape of our aperture.
-Click *Browse Aperture* in the top right panel *Diffraction Pattern*.
+Click *Browse Aperture* in the top right panel *Diffraction*.
 There are a bunch of example aperture shapes in `demo/Apertures` ready for you.
 I will be using `Octagon.png`.

 ![An octagonal aperture](images/tutorial/1-aperture.png)